bruvellu/cephalic-furrow/3-text/furrow.md

-We analyzed embryos that fail to initiate the cephalic furrow under live-imaging to understand how the absence of the cephalic furrow impacts gastrulation. btd and eve are two key genes required for the specification of the initiator cells [@Vincent].
+We analyzed embryos that fail to initiate the cephalic furrow under live-imaging to understand how the absence of the cephalic furrow impacts gastrulation. btd and eve are two key genes required for the specification of the initiator cells [@Vincent1997-fa].
 It was known that eve mutants form a late fold, but its origins remain unclear.
-We find that not only eve mutants, but also btd mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk interface (Figure @fig:ectopic-folding).
+We find that not only eve mutants, but also btd mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk interface (Figure
+@fig:ectopic-folding).
 We analyzed them to understand what is causing the formation of this folds, a reminiscent activity from the cephalic furrow patterning or a consequence of mechanical forces during gastrulation.

 <!--Ectopic folds are delayed relative to CF formation-->